dermi1002/lbp_popit-color-generator/README.md

 What are the consequences?

 ## Current Issues:
+- [ ] The class ColorTabList doesn't have the attribute tk.
+Maybe that also needs to be a function or moved into the main window?????
-- [ ] The class ColorTab is not callable.
-Perhaps it should be a function instead?
+- [x] ~~The class ColorTab is not callable.
+Perhaps it should be a function instead?~~